grafana/grafana/contribute/architecture/communication.md

 ## Queries

-A command handler can optionally populate the command sent it.
+A command handler can optionally populate the command sent to it.
 This pattern is commonly used to implement _queries_.

 ### Making a query